piranockharvey03/Repo1/readme.md

-Well this repo is the first one that i have ever made. and it consists of a file that expliains how i fell in love with git and knowing that it is one tool that i needed if i wanted to be a good developer.
+Well this repo is the first one that i have ever made. and it consists of a file that explains how i fell in love with git and knowing that it is one tool that i needed if i wanted to be a good developer.